vapenyk/hyprland-dots/README.md

     dracula-gtk-theme dracula-icons-git xdg-desktop-portal-hyprland-git
 ```

-Or you can use the attached script "set-hypr" to install everything for you.
+Or you can use the attached script `set-hypr` to install everything for you.